Jacques Pierre Brissot: Arrest and execution

-In late May 1793, the Montagnards in the convention, meeting in the Tuileries Palace, called for the removal of the Commission of Twelve.
-The convention was further radicalized by the call for the removal and arrest of Brissot and the entire Girondin group made by the sans-culottes in the Parisian National Guard, which had armed with cannons and surrounded the convention.
+On 28 May a weak Robespierre excused himself twice for his physical condition but attacked in particular Brissot of royalism.
+He referred to 25 July 1792 where their points of view split.
+In late May 1793, the Montagnards in the convention, meeting in the Salle du Manège, called for the removal of the Commission of Twelve.
+The convention was further radicalized by the call for the removal and arrest of Brissot and the entire Girondin faction made by the sans-culottes in the Parisian National Guard, which had armed with cannons and surrounded the convention.
 When the refusal of the convention to make such a hasty decision was delivered to the National Guard, François Hanriot, its leader, replied: "Tell your stupid president that he and his Assembly are doomed and that if within one hour he doesn't deliver to me the twenty-two, I'm going to blast it!"
 Under this threat of violence, the Convention capitulated and on 2 June 1793, Brissot and the other Girondins were arrested.

 Brissot was one of the first Girondins to escape but was also one of the first captured.
-Passing through his hometown of Chartres on his way to the city of Caen, the centre of anti-revolutionary forces in Normandy, he was caught travelling with false papers on 10 June and taken back to Paris.
+Passing through his hometown Chartres on his way to the city of Caen, the centre of anti-revolutionary forces in Normandy, he was caught travelling with false papers on 10 June and taken back to Paris.
 On 3 October, the trial of Brissot and the Girondins began.
 They were charged with being "agents of the counter-revolution and the foreign powers, especially Britain."
 Brissot, who conducted his own defence, attacked point by point the absurdities of the charges against him and his fellow Girondins.

+On 8 October the Convention decided to arrest Brissot and the Girondins.
+Robespierre called for the dissolution of the Convention; he believed they would be admired by posterity.
+Pierre-Joseph Cambon replied that was not his intention; applause followed and the session was closed.